Shahid Malik: Pre-parliamentary career

-In 2000, Malik was elected as the first non-white member to the National Executive Committee of the Labour Party.
+In 2000, Malik was elected as the first non-white member of the National Executive Committee of the Labour Party.
 He was re-elected each year until 2005 when he stood down after being elected as an MP.
-Malik sought selection in a number of seats including Leeds Central and Tottenham.
+Malik sought selection in several seats including Leeds Central and Tottenham.
 In 2002 he had hoped to be selected in his home town of Burnley where Peter Pike had indicated he was standing down.
 However, the National Executive Committee decided that the Constituency Labour Party should have an all-women shortlist.
 He then stood for selection in Brent East after Labour lost the 2003 by-election but was left off the shortlist despite having gained the most nominations in the selection process.